avanetta/VAMR_2024/README.md

 ## Running the code
 Make sure that you are running the code in the correct environment.
 Press "CTRL+SHIFT+P" and go to "Python: Select Interpreter".
-If not yet selected, click the previously created environment.
+If not yet selected, click the previously created environment `<envname>`.

 When the conda environment is active, proceed to the project folder in your console and enter